-- The certificate is valid for the entire period of FCH JU Programme as well as FP7 unless the beneficiary's methodology changes fundamentally13 or if an audit or other control performed by the Commission or the FCH JU or on their behalf demonstrates a lack of compliance with the certified approved methodology and/or any significant abuse.
-The beneficiary has to declare to the Commission empowered by the FCH JU any fundamental change14 in its methodology, including the date of the change.
+- Once the certificate is accepted, the approved CoM will be valid for all FCH JU and FP7 Grant Agreements signed by the beneficiary after the date of approval.
+The approved methodology may also be used retroactively for all ongoing FCH JU as well as FP7 Grant Agreements signed by the beneficiary before the date of approval of the CoM.
+This retroactive effect will be applicable only to projects for which the period of submission of the final reports is not elapsed at the time of the notification of the CoM approval (i.e. time-limit for retroactive effect: end date of the project + 60 days). - The certificate is valid for the entire period of FCH JU Programme as well as FP7 unless the beneficiary's methodology changes fundamentally or if an audit or other control performed by the Commission or the FCH JU or on their behalf demonstrates a lack of compliance with the certified approved methodology and/or any significant abuse.
+The beneficiary has to declare to the Commission empowered by the FCH JU any fundamental change in its methodology, including the date of the change.
 In these cases, the beneficiary has to submit another certificate on the methodology.
 Until the acceptance of this new certificate, the requirement to provide intermediate CFS would not be waived.
-A beneficiary that has been making false declarations or has seriously failed to meet its obligations under this grant agreement shall be liable to financial penalties according Article II.25 of FCH JU GA. - The FCH JU has the right to recover funds unduly paid, as well as to apply liquidated damages, when an inappropriate use of the approved methodology or any event which invalidate the basis on which the approval was granted is identified, for example during an on-the-spot-audit.
+A beneficiary that has been making false declarations or has seriously failed to meet its obligations under this grant agreement shall be liable to financial penalties according Article II.25 of FCH JU GA.